Village Vet Animal Clinic Pet Care

 What should my dog not eat?

-• Chocolate or any other substance containing caffeine
+• Chocolate or any other caffeinated substance

-• Bones in any form
+• Bones of any kind

 Do I have a dog emergency?